 M.L.
 Rosenthal Award

-The award for achievement in Yeats studies, originally called the “Golden Apple Award,” was given first to M.L.
-Rosenthal, the prominent critic, poet and academic associated with New York University.
-After Professor Rosenthal’s death in 1996, the award was renamed in his honor, and later recipients voted to call themselves Rosenthal Fellows.
+The M.L.
+Rosenthal Award for achievement in Yeats studies, originally called the “Golden Apple Award,” was given first to M.L.
+Rosenthal (inset), the prominent critic, poet and academic associated with New York University.
+He died in 1996.
+His New York Times obituary says, “Mr. Rosenthal brought a sharp eye and an independent mind to the study of contemporary poetry,” noting that as founder and first director of the NYU Poetics Institute, he focused on "the pressures and processes shaping a poem."
+Among his books of criticism is Running to Paradise: Yeats's Poetic Art.
+After his death, the award was renamed in his honor, and later recipients voted to call themselves Rosenthal Fellows.
 The first recipients were selected by the society’s board.
 Currently, Rosenthal Fellows nominate and select recipients.

 2019 – Jahan Ramazani